 The body of the imos.cla file contains a list of parameters to run IMoS.
 Figure 9.1 shows the imos.cla file with some of the most common parameters.
 These set of parameters is sufficient to run IMoS.
 When the interface is set to 0 0, just execute the program and it will run without the interface.
-Check the interface explanation to find the explanation for most of these parameters.
+Check Chapter 8 to find the explanation for most of these parameters.
 If other parameters are needed or for additional information, please contact the authors.
-In the next section, some additional parameters are added, and some are explained.
+In the next section, some additional parameters that can be added are explained.
+Note that the best way to create a file with the appropriate configuration is to run a case in the interface with a very small number of collisions and check the output.
+The output should have the file to be generated and used without the interface.